neilSchroeder/cms-energy-scale-unc/README.md

 ```

 Once this is changed, simply repeat the analysis and expect that some minor changes may need to be made to the framework to get the plotting to come out nicely.

+## Works in Progress

+The ability to analyze pions has recently been added.
+This feature is a gen level analyzer.
+The energy in a dR cone of 0.8 around the GEN level eta of the pion.
+Crystals in the transition region are not excluded yet.